arshiiaww/Paklean-test/README.md

 ## Installation

 1. Clone the repository: git clone https://github.com/arshiiaww/Paklean-test.git
-2. Navigate to the project directory: cd Paklean-test
+2. Navigate to the project directory: 'cd Paklean-test'
-3. Install dependencies: npm install
+3. Install dependencies: 'npm install'

 ## Running the Application

-1. Start the development server: npm run dev
+1. Start the development server: 'npm run dev'
 2. Open your browser and visit `http://localhost:5173` to see the application.

 ## Building for Production

-To create a production build, run: npm run build
+To create a production build, run:
+'npm run build'

 This will create an optimized build in the `dist` directory.